project-origin/stamp/README.md

 ## Resulting Context

-OriginStamp will enable an issuing body to easily issue GCs while not requiring the issuer to implement a complex system and understanding all the complexity of the requirements for issuing GCs.
+OriginStamp will enable an issuer to easily issue GCs while not requiring the issuer to implement a complex system and understanding all the complexity of the requirements for issuing GCs.

 OriginStamp also ensures that best practices are followed when issuing GCs, and that the privacy and integrity of the GCs are maintained.